skillitzimberg/pomodoro/PLANNING.md

 ### Switch Timer View
 1. As a user I want to see an option to SWITCH betweem the Work and Rest timers
+    - Display an element to be used to SWITCH between the Work and Rest timers

-3. As a user I want to see the Work timer when I use choose that option
+2. As a user I want to see the Work timer when I use choose that option

-4. As a user I want to see the Rest timer when I use choose that option
+3. As a user I want to see the Rest timer when I use choose that option

 ### Rest Timer